DIY Heart Friendship Bracelets

 Step 1: Cut eight 32″ strands – four in each of the two colors.
 Tie all eight strands together about 3″ from the end, then tape or pin down your knot and organize your strands in the following order: A B A B B A B A. Your “A” color will be the color of your hearts if you’re not alternating heart colors, so order your colors accordingly.

 Step 2: Start the pattern by making two chevrons.
-You can learn how to knot chevrons as well as proper knot tying etiquette here.
+You can learn how to knot chevrons as well as proper knot tying technique here.

 Step 3: Next, take the second strand from the left and tie it around the left-most strand using a backwards 4 knot.
 Repeat to complete the knot. *Remember: each friendship bracelet knot consists of TWO knots!*

 Now tie the second strand from the right around the right-most strand using a forwards 4 knot, and repeat.